crazyelectron-io/crazyelectron-blog/content/gpg-key-gen.md

 **GnuPG** is a well-known open source product that can generate and manage your private/public key pairs.
 It is a widely used implementation of the OpenPGP standard.
 It defines a hybrid encryption framework based on the notion of [Web of Trust](https://en.wikipedia.org/wiki/Web_of_trust).
-You will find a nice GPG tutorial [here](https://futureboy.us/pgp.html).
+You will find a nice GnuPG tutorial [here](https://futureboy.us/pgp.html).
 These public keys can be shared with the world to allow the verification, and there are even public repositories to store and retrieve them.
-But, since the focus of this article is to create a way to secure our secrets in public repositories, we'll focus on the generation and usage of GPG for this purpose.
+But, since the focus of this article is to create a way to secure our secrets in public repositories, we'll focus on the generation and usage of GnuPG for this purpose.

-### Install GnuPG
+## Install GnuPG

 There is a package in the Debian and Ubuntu repository for GnuPG, as well as a Homebrew package for macOS, so there is no need to install from source.
-For other Linux distributions and Windows, there are also installation packages available, but they are not covered here.
+For many other Linux distributions and Windows, there are also installation packages available, but they are not covered here.
 More information can be found on the [download page](https://www.gnupg.org/download/index.html) of the official [GnuPG website](https://www.gnupg.org).

 <code-group>